yuffyz/yuffyz/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Youfei Zhang.
+My name is Youfei.
 I am a data scientist living in NYC 🗽🌇

 - 💁‍♀️ Currently, Data Scientist at Swiss Re
 - 🎓 MSc in Data Analytics | BA in Economics